balena-io-experimental/capture-and-streaming/README.md

 `v4l2src device=/dev/video0 ! image/jpeg,width=640,height=480,framerate=10/1 ! queue ! jpegdec ! omxh264enc target-bitrate=6000000 control-rate=variable ! video/x-h264,profile=baseline ! rtph264pay name=pay0 pt=96`

-In fact, you can change almost any part of the pipeline to suit your needs, but make sure it ends with an rtp output such as `rtph264pay`.
+In fact, you can change almost any part of the pipeline to suit your needs, but make sure it uses the proper device name and ends with an rtp output such as `rtph264pay`.
+Also be sure that your camera (or source) supports the desired size and framerate.
+When the capture block starts, it displays this information.
+You can also ssh into the block and run `v4l2-ctl --list-formats-ext` to see supported features.

 A RTSP stream will be available on `rtsp://localhost:8554/server` to other containers in the application.
 (Replace localhost with the device's IP address to view the stream outside the device)